Nonuniqueness in law for stochastic hypodissipative Navier-Stokes equations: Acknowledgements

 \section{Acknowledgements}

 M.R. and A.S. gratefully acknowledge the support by the German Research Foundation (DFG) through the IRTG 2235 and the SFB 1283, respectively.
-The authors would further like to thank Martina Hofmanov\'{a} for helpful discussions.
+The authors would further like to thank Martina Hofmanov\'{a} for helpful discussions and the anonymous referees for their helpful comments that have improved the presentation of the article.